Languages of the United Kingdom

+Welsh is spoken by 538,300 people in Wales according to the 2021 census, though data from the Annual Population Survey shows that 28%, or roughly 862,700 people, of Wales' population aged three and over were able to speak the language in March 2024.
+Welsh is a de jure official language under the Welsh Language (Wales) Measure 2011 in Wales.

+Irish is spoken by about 124,000 people in Northern Ireland, and is now a de jure official language there alongside English.

 List of languages and dialects

 Living

 The table below outlines living indigenous languages of the United Kingdom (England, Scotland, Wales and Northern Ireland).
 The languages of the Crown Dependencies (the Channel Islands and the Isle of Man) are not included here.